Soft, smooth lips are ideal when it comes to applying your favorite lip gloss and lipstick. Don’t let chapped lips keep you from that!

 Carry a hydrating lip balm throughout the day and apply frequently.
 When picking your chapstick, look for ingredients such as shea butter, natural oils (almond, coconut, jojoba, olive, hemp seed, avocado and grapeseed) and aloe.
 Make sure that camphor, phenol and menthol are not ingredients in your chosen lip products, as these are known to dehydrate.

-If your lips are already dry and flaky, throwing on a simple chapstick won’t solve your problem.
-Try out a good lip scrub or treatment lip balm, which help to rid the lips of all those dry, pesky flakes.
-We recommend patting a couple of drops of the SLMD Hyaluronic Acid Serum directly onto clean lips.
+If your lips are already feeling super dry and flaky, throwing on a simple chapstick won’t solve your problem.
+Try out a good lip scrub or a treatment lip balm, which will work harder to combat those dry, pesky flakes.
+Also, try patting a couple of drops of Hyaluronic Acid based serum directly onto clean lips.
 It can offer benefits in seconds, either as a hydrating mask or a primer before applying other lip products.